Djany Fiorenti

 Djany Fiorenti is a French kickboxer.
-He is the former Arena Fight Flyweight champion.
+He is a former WKN, ISKA K-1 World lightweight champion as well as a former WAKO-Pro Low kick Lightweight World champion.

 Combat Press ranked him as the #10 Flyweight in the world between July 2020 and December 2020.

 Boxing career

 Fiorenti made his boxing debut against fellow debutant Ion Ursu on October 21, 2021.
 He won the fight by unanimous decision.
 Fiorenti next faced Swan Barteau on 5 March 2022.
 He won the fight by decision.
 Fiorenti faced Oilyd Akkouh in his third professional boxing bout on October 22, 2022, and once again won by decision.

 Kickboxing career

 In his debut fight, Djany fought Anthony Mardaye for the FMDA Muay Thai National Flyweight title.
 He won the fight by decision.

 Over the next four years, Fiorenti amassed a 13-1 record, with his sole loss coming in his second pro fight, to Rayan Mekki.
 He then entered the Wu Lin Feng 2018 60 kg tournament.
 He defeated Zhu Shuai by decision in the quarterfinals, but lost a decision to Hirotaka Asahisa in the semifinals.
 Following this loss, he went on a 3-1-1 run, with a notable win over Franck Gross.

 Fiorenti participated in the 2019 Partouche Kickboxing Tour tournament.
 He won a unanimous decision against Yassine Hamlaoui in the semifinals, and a majority decision against Gebril Chaibi in the finals.

 He was scheduled to fight Ayoub El Khaidar for the Arena Fight inaugural Flyweight title.
 He won the fight by unanimous decision.